kach/nearley/README.md

 ### Terminals, nonterminals, rules

 - A *terminal* is a string or a token.
-E.g. keyword `"if"` is a terminal.
+For example, the keyword `"if"` is a terminal.
 - A *nonterminal* is a combination of terminals and other nonterminals.
 For example, an if statement defined as `"if" condition statement` is a nonteminal.